Zeeeepa/xyops/docs/buckets.md

 Users with the appropriate privileges can create, edit and delete buckets from the Buckets section of the UI.

 - Create: Provide a title, optional icon/notes; the ID is generated.
-- Edit data: Buckets have a JSON “Data” pane you can edit directly.
+- Edit data: Buckets have a JSON "Data" pane you can edit directly.
 This is arbitrary user‑defined data.
 - Upload files: Drag‑and‑drop or select multiple files.
 Existing files with the same normalized name are replaced.
 - Delete files: Remove individual files from the list; deletions are permanent.
 - Download files: Click a file to download via a direct URL.
 Links use the `files/bucket/...` path.